ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

   * Each datastore must have one input and one output
   * All dataflow must start or end at a process
   * No entity should be allowed direct access i.e. read or write to the data store.
+  * Entity can not communicate to another entity.
+A process has to be in between them.
+  * Datastore can not communicate to another datastore.
+A process has to be in between them.

 #### Summary of different types of diagrams